ReLost/MockoonTest/README.md

 - The TTS implementation is based on the model: [Jets Text-to-Speech](https://huggingface.co/unity/inference-engine-jets-text-to-speech) from Hugging Face.
 - It has been integrated into the project with minor modifications to fit the existing Unity workflow and UI.
 - TTS can be enabled via the **ConversationUI**, allowing messages received from either Ollama or the local host bot to be spoken aloud.
+- Speaking can be stopped by pressing [Escape]

 ---